yizeyi18/ScalES/doc/refactor2020.rst

   be supported.
 However, further developments, such as k-points and many-body perturbation theory etc should be in separate folders.

-- [x] The main difficulty of refactoring is the DG part.
-It is now in a separate folder called realdg/ (real both for real arithmetic and for that the basis functions are really discontinuous.
-This may be different in the future, and those codes should be in separate folders).
-For now let us put all the developments in dg into that folder (which could be a mess and that is fine).
+- [ ] The main difficulty of refactoring is the DG part.
+It is now in a separate folder called dg/ (also uses real arithemetic).
+The new developments by David should then be merged into dg/.

-- [x] TDDFT should be in a separate folder called tddft/.
+- [ ] TDDFT should be in a separate folder called tddft/.
 It defines complex spinors etc in its own folder and does not touch pwdft/.

-- [x] GPU should be supported.
+- [p] GPU should be supported.
 We will put aside the issue of OpenMP for now.
 However, there should be a consistent way to multiple types of GPUs.
 A wrapper around the current cuNumMat etc so that we can write xxx.device == GPU, xxx.device == HIP etc would be desirable.